chimera-org/chimera_v2.0/CONTRIBUTING.md

 # Contributing to Chimera

-First off, thank you for considering contributing to the Chimera ML project!
+First off, thank you for considering contributing to the Chimera project!
 Whether it's reporting a bug, discussing improvements, or contributing code, your involvement is valuable.
 This document outlines how to contribute effectively.

 ## Table of Contents